DELUUXE/deluxify/README.md

 # deluxify
 a spicetify-cli theme: https://github.com/khanhas/spicetify-cli

+## features

+- dynamic colors depending on cover art (sends json request with every song change)
+- spotify title at the top that also changes color dynamicly
+- fullscreen view has background of blurred cover art
+- dark theme
+- changable background (does require a little bit of css knowledge)

 ## origin

 Theme is an edited version of the original spicetify theme with an added extension to add multiple layers of effects etc.